Chart Color Schemes

 Employment performance in Deer Park has been below expectations when compared to most other areas nationally

-Transport, postal & warehousing showed particularly strong specialization with an employment share of 2.1 times the regional level.
-Meanwhile, professional & technical had a limited presence with 5.0% employment compared to 10.1% regionally.
-The area appeared to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, employment levels increased by 4.8% while the labour force increased by 5.4%, causing the unemployment rate to rise by 0.6 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% with an unemployment rate increase of 0.3 percentage points.
-State-level data from 25-Nov showed Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, while the state unemployment rate was at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Deer Park's employment mix suggested local employment should increase by 6.0% over five years and 12.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical had limited presence at 5.0% compared to the regional 10.1%.
+The area appeared to offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 4.8%, labour force by 5.4%, causing unemployment to rise by 0.6 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Deer Park's employment mix suggests local employment should increase by 6.0% over five years and 12.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment